-Kaylie Simon.
-Kaylie is a Deputy Public Defender at Contra Costa Public Defenders Office.
-Kaylie studied closely with Angela Davis at University of California at Santa Cruz.
-During law school at Northeastern University School of law, Kaylie worked on the Civil Rights Restorative Justice Project with Margaret Burnham and is currently on the advisory board.
-She is also one of the founders of the Contra Costa County Racial Justice Coalition.
+Kaylie Simon is a Deputy Public Defender at Contra Costa Public Defender’s Office.
+Kaylie has worked closely with Angela Davis, and recently worked on the Civil Rights Restorative Justice Project and is the co-founder of Contra Costa County Racial Justice Coalition.

 Yenny Velazquez De Garcia.Yenny has been a community activist for years, working on issues facing the undocumented immigrant community and broader issues of community safety and social justice.
 She was on the Richmond Police Commission for several years.
 She also lead a leadership development program for Latina youth.
 Yenny is passionate about racial justice and building relationship between the Black and Latino communities.
 She is a long-time Richmond resident, Latina with deep ties in the Richmond community.